 We account for stock options, restricted stock units, performance stock units and other stock-based awards granted under our equity compensation plans in accordance with the authoritative guidance of ASC 718, Compensation - Stock Compensation.
 The estimated fair value of stock options granted to employees in exchange for services is measured at the grant date, using a fair value-based method, such as a Black-Scholes option valuation model, and is recognized as an expense on a straight-line basis over the requisite service periods.
-The fair value of grant.
+The fair value of restricted stock units and performance stock units is measured at the grant date based on the closing market price of our common stock on the date of grant.
 For restricted stock units, the fair value is recognized as an expense on a straight-line basis over the requisite service periods.
-For performance stock units, which are subject to performance conditions, the fair value is recognized as expense on a straight-line basis over the requisite service periods.
-For performance stock units, which are subject to performance condition is determined to be probable.
+For performance stock units, which are subject to performance conditions, the fair value is recognized as expense on a straight-line basis over the requisite service periods when the achievement of such performance condition is determined to be probable.
 If a performance condition is not determined to be probable or is not met, no stock-based compensation expense is recognized, and any previously recognized expense is reversed.
 Forfeitures are recognized as a reduction of stock-based compensation expense as they occur.